The project manager position has always been the key link among team members, keeping them focused and accountable for their work.

 Storing files in Paymo

-Perhaps among the most important project manager responsibilities you have is establishing effective communication.
+One of the essential project manager’s responsibilities is establishing effective communication.
 Inevitably this will be done online and offline as well.
 Your software of choice will become the place to go whenever you need information, but it can’t fully replace face-to-face human interaction.
 Remember what I said about keeping teams bonded?

 Another one of the project manager responsibilities you can handle online is creating partnerships within all your departments and company branches.
-This ensures work is done according to demands no matter how dispersed they are throughout the world.
+This ensures work is done according to demands regardless of how dispersed they are worldwide.

 You’ll still need task management to keep communication effective.
 This ensures that team members have all the necessary information in task descriptions, comments, files, message boards, and notes.